 The government's options for action may involve public infrastructure to enable sustainable mobility and a renewable energy supply or ensuring the availability of critical raw materials.
 It can also mean accelerating the diffusion of energy and environmental innovations to make companies at the same time more climate-friendly and competitive.
 A particularly important aspect here is making households and companies resilient to shocks.
 This applies to climate- and environment-related events such as floods, heat waves or droughts, but also to economic developments such as disruptions to critical infrastructure, as well as social inequalities and demographic change.
 Evidence-based and strategically coherent policy measures are becoming increasingly important to establish sustainable structures.

-The group conducts interdisciplinary research on regional and environmental matters such as:
+The research group conducts interdisciplinary research on topics such as:

-- identification and analysis of determinants of regional growth and resilience,
+- Identification and analysis of determinants of economic growth and resilience.

-- economic, environmental and social impacts resulting from policies or investment projects,
+- Economic, environmental, and social impacts of policy measures or investment projects